poojvenkatesh30/jenkins-gradle-build/README.md

 3. Click on  "Build with Parameters".
 4. Verify the latest successful artifact which will have the jar.

-The screenshots for the gradle build using jenkins pipeline are attached in the word document named - screenshots_for_Jenkins-Gradle_build.docx
+*The Jenkins pipeline[groovy file] for gradle build is jenkins-pipeline-gradlebuild.groovy *The screenshots for the gradle build using jenkins pipeline are attached in the word document named - screenshots_for_Jenkins-Gradle_build.docx